-DAVID Micheluzzi stayed on course for success at The 124th Amateur Championship by winning his all-Australian contest to advance to the last 32 at Portmarnock in Ireland.
+DAVID Micheluzzi stayed on course for success at the 124th Amateur Championship by winning his all-Australian contest to advance to the last 32 at Portmarnock in Ireland.

 The top-ranked player in the field, sitting at seventh on the World Amateur Golf Ranking (WAGR), came through a tight tie with compatriot and good friend Kyle Michel.

-Micheluzzi said: “It was a grind, as I think I only hit three or four fairways so I had to rely on hitting it out into the right spots and making putts inside 10 feet which I did.
+“So I had to rely on hitting it out into the right spots and making putts inside 10 feet which I did.

 “My short game and putting is what I do best and I’ve just got to hit more fairways and greens for now on.
 It’s an amazing course and a great test, there are no easy holes and you have to think on every shot.

 “I was looking at my phone last night and saw that I was playing Kyle which was crazy.
 As two Victorian golfers, we wanted to meet each other later in the competition but these things happen.

 “We train three or four times together in Australia and I see way too much of him in our programmes.

 “We have a lot of fun and banter and it felt a bit weird playing a mate in this calibre of event.”

 The 22-year-old advanced to meet Somerset’s Tom Sloman in Thursday’s third round.